 11. You have an old age plan

-People who explain you need children because they will take care of you when you’re old, I want to statistically show them how the number of old age homes have increased in the recent years.
+People who explain you need children because they will take care of you when you’re old, do check how the number of old age homes have increased in the recent years.

-No, thank you.
-I do not want to impose on my children for my well-being.
-I have a forever group of friends who will get old with me.
-My children can live their life without invading their household.
-And I happily intend to be childfree.
+Jenni from Mumbai, who doesn’t have any childfree regret says, ” I do not want to impose my self on my children for my well-being.
+I have my partner and my forever group of friends who will get old with me.
+And I happily intend to be childfree”.

 12. Your faith in the worldly crimes is making you less tolerant